 TGbe editor: Please make changes to the following paragraphs in this subclause as shown below:

 A STA of an MLD may provide complete or partial information of another STA of its MLD in the Per-STA Profile subelement of the Multi-Link element that it transmits.
 The exact set of elements/fields that constitute partial information is TBD.
-The signaling to indicate whether a per-STA profile is complete or partial is TBD.

-It is TBD whether an AP of an AP MLD includes Per-STA Profile subelement in the Multi-Link element it transmits by following the rules defined in 35.3.4.3 (Multi-link element usage rules in the context of discovery).
+A STA of an MLD shall set the Complete Profile subfield of the Per-STA Control field to 1 in the Per-STA Profile subfield if the Per-STA Profile subelement carries all the elements that would be included if the reported STA were to transmit the frame that carried the Multi-Link element.
+Otherwise the STA shall set the subfield to 0.

-An AP of an AP MLD shall follow the rules defined in 35.3.4.2 (MLD Probing).
+An AP of an AP MLD may include complete or partial profile of another AP of its MLD in ML Probe Response frame by following the rules defined in 35.3.4.2 (MLD Probing).

 An AP of an AP MLD shall include complete profile of another AP of its MLD in its (Re-)Association Response frame by following the rules defined in 35.3.5.4 (Usage and Rules of Multi-Link element in the context of multi-link setup).